YousefKhalid/WEEK2-SM-IOT/M2-Speach to text/README.md

 ## Speach To Text Application.

+### You can convert speech from audio to text in Arabic.
+Try it!

 ![My Image](stt.png)

-### you can find the Second mission (ESP32) here: https://github.com/YousefKhalid/M1-SM-IOT